Ed Ricketts: Philosophy

 In the 1930s and 1940s, Ricketts strongly influenced many of Steinbeck's writings.
 The biologist inspired a number of notable characters in Steinbeck's novels, and ecological themes recur in them.
 Ricketts' biographer Eric Enno Tamm notes that, except for East of Eden (1952), Steinbeck's writing declined after Ricketts' death in 1948.

 Ricketts also influenced the mythologist Joseph Campbell.
 It was an important period in the development of Campbell's thinking about the epic journey of "the hero with a thousand faces."
 Campbell lived for a while next door to Ricketts, participated in professional and social activities at his neighbor's, and accompanied him, along with Xenia and Sasha Kashevaroff, on a 1932 journey to Juneau, Alaska on the Grampus.
-Like Steinbeck, Campbell played with a novel written round Ricketts as hero, but unlike Steinbeck, Campbell didn't complete the book.
+Like Steinbeck, Campbell played with a novel written with Ricketts as hero, but unlike Steinbeck, Campbell didn't complete the book.
 Bruce Robison writes that "Campbell would refer to those days as a time when everything in his life was taking shape...Campbell, the great chronicler of the "hero's journey" in mythology, recognized patterns that paralleled his own thinking in one of Ricketts's unpublished philosophical essays.
 Echoes of Carl Jung, Robinson Jeffers and James Joyce can be found in the work of Steinbeck and Ricketts as well as Campbell."

-Henry Miller wrote about Ricketts in his book The Air-Conditioned Nightmare: [Ed Ricketts is] "a most exceptional individual in character and temperament, a man radiating peace, joy and wisdom" and said that Ricketts was (apart from L.C.
-Powell) the only person whom Miller, during his journey across the U.S., found being "satisfied with his lot, adjusted to his environment, happy in his work, and representative of all that is best in the American tradition."
+Henry Miller wrote about Ricketts in his book The Air-Conditioned Nightmare: "[Ed Ricketts is] a most exceptional individual in character and temperament, a man radiating peace, joy and wisdom," and said that Ricketts was, apart from L.C.
+Powell, the only person he knew who was "satisfied with his lot, adjusted to his environment, happy in his work, and representative of all that is best in the American tradition."